 Another very important use for epoxy is fuel proofing.
 One of the great benefits of epoxy is that it can be thinned with alcohol and applied with a brush to the engine bay, the fuel tank compartment, wood struts, and anywhere else you find exposed wood.
 If you choose to thin epoxy, make sure you use alcohol with no water in it.
 Bathroom alcohol has about 30% water and will produce poor results.
 The stuff called denatured alcohol, found at hardware stores, is free of water.
 Use a few drops, just enough to get it to spread easily.
 Epoxy can also be thinned with heat.
 Spread it around, hit it with a hair dryer, and let it soak into the wood.
 Don’t get it too hot or it will boil and set immediately, leaving a lumpy finish.

 The yellow glues such as Elmer’s wood glue, Titebond, etc, are commonly used for model airplanes.
 They tend to make very strong joints.
 Clamping or pinning are required because of the long set time.
 It’s a good idea to apply glue to the parts to be joined, let it soak in for a short time, then reapply glue and assemble the joint.
-These adhesives are water based and can cause wood sheets to warp.
+These adhesives are water based and can cause wood sheets to warp, so are not recommended for laminating large balsa sheets.
 They produce strong joints and can be used in high stress areas.